PRODYNA/go-training/02-Variables-And-Types/03-Types/02_Strings/Strings.md

 # Strings and Runes

 Go has a built in type for strings.
 A string in Go cannot be null.
-A string consists of runes.
+A string consists of runes, a funny name for characters...

 ```golang